asdf-vm/asdf/docs/plugins-create.md

 ## Optional Scripts

+#### bin/documentation

+The `documentation` callback script should print basic documentation about the plugin and the tool being managed to STDOUT.
+The script should tailor its output to the current operating system.
+For example, when on Ubuntu the script could output the dependencies as apt-get packages that must be installed.
+The documentation callback script output MAY contain the following:

+* Short description of the tool and plugin
+* List of dependencies tailored to the operating system
+* Any environment variables or other flags needed to install or compile the tool (for the users operating system when possible)
+* Any relevant links (again, tailored to the current operating system when possible)

+If any of these things are present in the output they must be printed in the order listed above.

+The documentation callback script MUST NOT output any information that is already covered in the core asdf-vm documentation.
+General asdf usage information must not be present.

 #### bin/list-bin-paths

 List executables for the specified version of the tool.
 Must print a string with a space-separated list of dir paths that contain executables.
 The paths must be relative to the install path passed.
 Example output would be: